Check out what some of our students have to say about their experience studying medicine in Europe

 As a medical student I do not usually have much spare time; however, I do make it a priority to enjoy myself, relax periodically, and maintain a balance between my social life and academic studies.
 I often enjoy spending time in one of the many cafes and illustrious libraries in order to make the task of studying less daunting and monotonous.

 In my opinion, it is necessary to have an extracurricular activity outside of the university.
 This will prevent you from feeling too stressed and burnt-out as the year progresses.

 I am very happy with my decision to study in the International program of medical studies in Zagreb University.
-The wonderful combination of a highly professional and attentive faculty with the quiet and the easy going pace of Zagreb make it the best place to spend your years studying medicine.
+The wonderful combination of a highly professional and attentive faculty with the quiet and the easy-going pace of Zagreb makes it the best place to spend your years studying medicine.